Website Terms and Conditions of Use

 3.1.
 What information is collected, and how is it used?

 The University web servers automatically collect standard, anonymous information, like the IP address of your computer, the browser software used, the operating system, access times, pages visited.
-This information is used in an anonymous form to monitor usage and to assess the effectiveness of the University Site.

 If you provide your email address by using subscription facilities or sending feedback, enquiries or requests by email, the personal information you provide (including your email address) will be used only to respond to your message or deliver the requested service.